CHRIST THE DELIVERER: THREE (EXCERPT OF BEHOLD MY SERVANT!)

 Our physical body is composed of a great number of contributing parts, some external and some internal.
 Yet we possess only one body even though there are many systems and parts that operate in it.

-For as the body is one, and hath many members, and all the members of that one body, being many, are one body: so also is Christ.
+For as the [human] body is one and has many members, but all the members of that one body, being many, are one body, so also is Christ.
 (I Corinthians 12:12)

 It is true of Christ, of the Servant of the Lord, that He includes a great number of contributing members.
 Christ is the exalted Head of the Body of Christ.
 The Body itself is made up of a multitude of saints, each of whom makes a unique contribution to the Body.